shoeb370/computer_vision_1/README.md

 Correlation - Measures the joint probability occurrence of the specified pixel pairs.
 Energy - Provides the sum of squared elements in the GLCM.
 Also known as uniformity or the angular second moment Homogeneity - Measures the closeness of the distribution of elements in the GLCM to the GLCM diagonal.
+33. Calculation of Image statistic from the GLCM